-The housing crisis that began in 2006 and the ensuing financial crisis spilled into the broader economy a year later, first as a drop in real estate prices that devastated household wealth, next as a credit crunch that helped to shut factory production lines, put people out of work, and ultimately redounded onto the banks in the form of foreclosures and bankruptcies.
-As real estate sales dropped and values plunged, households and businesses stopped spending and investing.
+The housing crisis DHE [this is a vague concept – is it the values?
+Mortgages?
+Subprimes?]HM: do you mean downturn in demand and price weakness that began in HM: what month did it start to roll over?
+2006 HM: what made it a crisis?
+The severity of the decline in prices? and the ensuing financial crisis [PA or “the financial crisis that ensued] [WMT: Is this referring to the collapse of the BSAM funds/drying up of CP in 2007?
+I think “spilled into the broader economy a year later” is confusing me.] spilled into the broader economy a year later, first as a drop in real estate prices that devastated household BG and business wealth, next as a credit crunch that helped to shut factory production lines, put people out of work, and ultimately redounded onto the banks in the form of foreclosures and bankruptcies.
+As real estate sales dropped and values plunged BB and credit froze, households and businesses PA pulled back on [again, as an example of precise language] spending and investing.
+BB [Again, you might want to add that the crash of the stock market also impacted savings, spending, lending, etc. We should discuss the impact on businesses (as well as households) of losses on investments and other assetsDHE [Values dropped in 2007 and this did not happen.]

-Concerns about the markets and the economy, reflected in business and consumer confidence surveys, made consumers and executives even more reluctant to spend or invest, creating a downward spiral that slowed the economy further.
+Concerns about the markets and the economy, reflected in business and consumer confidence surveys, made consumers and executives even more reluctant to spend or invest, creating a downward spiral DHE [meaning what?] that slowed the economy further.
 [Cite these surveys.]
+HM: quote people too

-Investors and banks were much less willingto lend because they doubted the creditworthiness of borrowers or did not have cash to lend.
+Investors [PA investors?] and banks were much less willing DHE [less willing than what?] to lend because they doubted the creditworthiness of borrowers or did not have cash to lend.
 Many debt markets almost completely shut down for consumers and small businesses.
 And then, as their own sources of funding dried up, banks had trouble lending, even if they wanted to.
-While large businesses could draw on the lines of credit that they had with their commercial banks, banks made few new commitments.
+While BG some large businesses [PA more than large businesses had lines] could draw on the lines of credit that they had with their commercial banks, banks made few new commitments.
+HM: (this is made up) At the First Bank of Miami, the chief credit officer is under major pressure from regulators who had awakened from a long slumber and are suddenly going through all the files to review asset quality.
+He had to tell his best friend from grade school that they could not roll over his LOC for his small business loan.
+This lifetime fisherman had to file for bankruptcy, laying off 60 people.